ttarvis/node-proxmox/README.md

 ### To Do:
-completed tests, examples, documentation, and more
+completed tests, examples, documentation, add methods for pool, node, KVM